 Dear friend, faith is not nodding your head to a series of facts about Jesus.
 It is following Jesus.
 The rich young ruler was more than willing to say he believed a few facts about Jesus.
 But he wasn't willing to follow Jesus on His terms.

 What about you?
 The willingness to follow Jesus is the evidence that you've truly believed in Jesus.
 So ask yourself this concluding question...

-Concluding Question: Have I really come to Jesus as a child?
+Concluding Question: Am I truly a follower of Jesus?